needle-mirror/com.unity.behavior/Documentation~/blackboard-variables.md

 1. Right-click on a variable in the **Blackboard**.
 2. Select **Expose** to expose and access a variable externally.
 3. Select **Shared** to share the variable with other behavior graphs that reference the same **Blackboard**.

+### Implicit casting of Blackboard variables

+Unity Behavior supports implicit casting when you assign a Blackboard variable (BBV) of one type to a node field of another type.
+This links variables more flexibly without manually converting types.

+For example, use implicit casting to do the following:

+* Assign a `float` BBV to a node field of type `int`: results in a math cast `(int)BBV.Value`.
+* Assign a `GameObject` BBV to a node field of type `ComponentA`: results in `gao.GetComponent<ComponentA>`.
+* Assign a `ComponentA` BBV to a node field of type `GameObject`: results in `componentA.gameObject`.
+* Assign a `ComponentA` BBV to a node field of type `ComponentB`: results in `componentA.GetComponent<ComponentB>`.

+Unity automatically filters BBV Blackboard variables so that only compatible types appear in the assignment list.

+> [!NOTE]
+> As of Unity Behavior 1.0.13, the editor shows no visual distinction between a direct match and an implicit cast.

 ## Additional resources